Benjamin West Biography | Oil Paintings

 10-10-1738 Springfield, USA – 3-11-1820 London, ENGBack to Artist IndexView Artists Paintings

-Benjamin West was born in Springfield, Pennsylvania, in a house that is now in the borough of Swarthmore on the campus of Swarthmore College.
+Benjamin West was born in a house that is now on the campus of Swarthmore College, in Pennsylvania.
 West told the novelist John Galt, he collaborated on a memoir, that, when he was a child, Native Americans showed him how to make paint by mixing some clay from the river bank with bear grease in a pot.
 Benjamin West was an autodidact; while excelling at the arts, he had little formal education and, even when the president of the Royal Academy, could scarcely spell.

-From 1746 to 1759, Benjamin West worked in Pennsylvania, mostly painting portraits.
+From 1746 to 1759, Benjamin West worked in Pennsylvania, painting portraits.
 While West was in Lancaster in 1756, his patron, a gunsmith named William Henry, encouraged him to paint a Death of Socrates based on an engraving in Charles Rollin's Ancient History.
-Dr. William Smith, then the provost of the College of Philadelphia, saw the painting in Henry's house and decided to become West's patron, offering him an education and, more importantly, connections with wealthy and politically connected Pennsylvanians.
-During this time West met John Wollaston, a famous painter who had immigrated from London.
-West learned Wollaston's techniques for painting the shimmer of silk and satin.
+One day, on a visit to Henry's house, the provost of the College of Philadelphia, Dr. William Smith saw this painting and when he asked who painted it, he decided to become Benjamin West's patron, offering him an education and connections with wealthy and politically connected in Pennsylvania.
+During this time West met John Wollaston, a famous artist who had immigrated from England, Wollaston taught West his painting techniques on how to achieve the shimmer of silk and satin.

 Benjamin West was a close friend of Benjamin Franklin, whose portrait he painted Benjamin Franklin Drawing Electricity From The Sky.
 Franklin was the godfather of West's second son, Benjamin.